-A supervised volunteer who regularly teaches or looks after children is not in regulated activity.
+A supervised volunteer who regularly teaches or looks after children is not in regulated activity, although an enhanced DBS certificate may be obtained.

 Post Interview Checks

 Any offer of employment to any post at the school will be subject to post interview checks as detailed in Appendix 1.